A syllabus is likely the first point of connection between faculty and students around a course. Here are some resources to get you started.

 What about Generative AI (ChatGPT, e.g.)?

-Looking for guidance about how to articulate the ways student should use generative artificial intelligence in your class?
+Looking for guidance about how to articulate the ways students should use generative artificial intelligence in your class?
 Check out this compendium of syllabus statements from across the country; it covers a broad spectrum of examples that will help to articulate the place of AI in your class.
+We have also included a link to Pepperdine University’s generative AI syllabus statement generator tool that will help you to draft your syllabus statement using an interactive decision tree in the style of a chatbot.